orchidsoftware/platform/docs/en/installation.md

 php artisan orchid:link
 ```

-> **Notice.** Come platforms (vagrant) can not create symbolic links with this commands.
+> **Notice.** Some platforms (vagrant) can not create symbolic links with this commands.
 And it may become necessary to manually perform the following commands
 `cp -rf vendor/orchid/platform/public public/orchid` and `mkdir -p public/storage/public`

 ## User model